-Sodium Hydroxide, commonly known as “Lye” or “Caustic Soda,” is an essential inorganic chemical compound with widespread applications in various industries, including cosmetics and personal care products.
+Sodium hydroxide, commonly known as “Lye” or “Caustic Soda,” is an essential inorganic chemical compound with widespread applications in various industries, including cosmetics and personal care products.
 As an alkali or base, it readily dissolves in water, creating a high pH solution.
 This characteristic makes it valuable for adjusting the pH of formulations in cosmetic products.

-Overall, Sodium Hydroxide’s versatility and significance make it a crucial ingredient with diverse uses in numerous applications.1
+Overall, sodium hydroxide’s versatility and significance make it a crucial ingredient with diverse uses in numerous applications.1

 Chemical Name: | Sodium Hydroxide |